-\NWEA\MAP\ for Reading, Math, and Language Usage will be provided to the Academies by the Charter Schools Office.
-While administration of the K-1 assessment is not required by the FSU-CSO, it is available for the Academies to utilize at no charge, and would meet the code requirement for first grade.
-Any other assessment an academy chooses to use at the first grade level shall be paid for by the academy.
+\NWEA\ MAP\ for Reading, Math, and Language Usage will be provided to the Academies by the Charter Schools Office (CSO).
+While administration of the K-1 assessment is not required by the CSO, it is available for the Academies to utilize at no charge.